 Best thought of as a cross between single vision and progressive lenses, these are best suited to people who spend a lot of time at a desk.
 They give a wide field of vision, while also allowing a greater range of focus than a SV lens.

 Lens thickness and weight can be reduced by using higher grades of lens material.
 If you have a moderate or high prescription this is highly recommended.

 These coatings almost eliminate light reflection off your spectacles, allowing clearer, more comfortable vision and a superior cosmetic appearance.
 As with progressive lens technology, anti-reflective coating quality makes a huge difference to how these coatings perform.
 Inferior coatings will scratch easily and constantly smudge.
-Superior coatings, such as Hoya's Diamond Finish and Essilor's Crizal Forte, are clear, durable, easy to clean and 100% UV blocking.
+Superior coatings, such as Hoya's Diamond Finish and Essilor's Crizal Sapphire, are clear, durable, easy to clean and 100% UV blocking.
 Crizal Prevencia is an innovative new coating which blocks harmful blue light, which can cause the development of macular degeneration and cataracts.
-Both Crizal Forte and Crizal Prevencia coated lenses also offer the benefit of our 1 year warranty against scratches.
+Both Crizal Sapphire and Crizal Prevencia coated lenses also offer the benefit of our 1 year warranty against scratches.

 Often known as Transitions, these lenses automatically darken and lighten in sunlight.
 It is UV light that causes them to darken, so they won't change colour under fluorescent lights or while you're in front of your computer.
 These lenses are very popular, and do make your glasses more versatile.
 Be aware, however, that they won't darken fully while you are driving as the windscreen of your car blocks most UV light.